 Marble has been widely utilized for headstones, particularly in up until the first half of the 20th century.
 Marble is harder than sandstone or limestone.
 However, it is important to bear in mind that marble was selected as a medium for the creation of tombstones because it is fairly easy to carve.
 Scientifically, marble essentially is a recrystallized form of limestone.
 Thus, while harder than limestone, it is not significantly harder.
 Thus, attention must be paid to taking considerable care when cleaning or caring for headstones made of marble.

 Granite is the hardest type of natural stone utilized in this day and age to create headstones.
 In fact, granite is the most widely utilized type of natural stone used in gravestones today.
-Although significantly harder than sandstone, limestone, or marble, cleaning and care for a granite tombstone must be undertaken with care.
+Although significantly harder than sandstone, limestone, or marble, cleaning, and care for a granite tombstone must be undertaken with care.

-Conditions in Which a Tombstone Must Not be Cleaned
+Conditions in Which a Tombstone Must Not Be Cleaned

 There are specific situations in which a tombstone made from one or another of these natural stones must not be cleaned.
 This prohibition on cleaning applies to headstones made from sandstone, limestone, marble, and even the sturdier granite.

 A headstone should not be cleaned or cared for in any manner if there are any evident stability issues.
 Making contact with a headstone for cleaning or care can result in the market losing its moorings, breaking apart, or even falling over (depending on the size and design).
-Not only can a headstone be damaged permanently in such a situation, a person could be injured in the process, perhaps seriously.
+Not only can a headstone be damaged permanently in such a situation, but a person could also be injured in the process, perhaps seriously.

 Do not clean or care for a headstone that has evidence of stone breaking off or flaking.
 In addition, if evident fractures are found anywhere on a headstone, cleaning and care should not proceed.